galaxyproject/training-material/topics/teaching/tutorials/learner_participation_engagement/tutorial.md

 2. During the course in the class, students practice applying key concepts with feedback
 3. After the course, out of class, students check their understanding and extend their learning

-Flipping class requires a lot of preparation.
+Flipping class requires a **lot of preparation**.
 The teacher need to explain the method to learners and make an "agreement" with them: they have to commit to work on the materials you will give them prior the flipped class and you will commit to give them "manageable" materials.

-Don’t start by flipping an entire course.
+Don't start by flipping an entire course.
 Start small.
 Test.
 Add up.

 # Other teaching practices for active learning

-- Brief question-and-answer sessions: a classic to distribute attention
+- **Brief question-and-answer sessions**: a classic to distribute attention

     > ### {% icon details %} Recommendation for brief question-and-answer sessions
     >